oppia/oppia-web-developer-docs/Running-Tests.md

 For more information about `--test_target` and other flags, please see the documentation at the top of the [run_backend_tests.sh](https://github.com/oppia/oppia/blob/develop/scripts/run_backend_tests.sh) script.

-The variable `EXPECTED_TEST_COUNT` in `scripts/backend_tests.py` stores the total number of Python tests.
-After adding tests, you'll need to update this variable to reflect the new test count.

 (Note: While the tests are running, you may see the word `ERROR` show up in the test logs.
 This does not necessarily mean that an error has occurred; it happens because some tests explicitly expect an error to be raised under particular circumstances.)

 **How do you know whether the tests have passed?**